szczyglis-dev/py-gpt/README.md

 - **Agents and experts:** Chat with Agents, Agents, Autonomous, Legacy
 - **Security:** General, Computer use, Linux, Windows, macOS

+Chat with Agents workflows are managed separately in `Config -> Agent Workflows...`; the Chat with Agents Settings page contains runtime/history/limit options rather than prompt textareas.

 In **Chats -> Render**, **Stream** controls whether answers are displayed while they are being generated, and **Show time in plain text mode** controls response timestamps for the plain-text renderer.
 Plain-text mode itself is toggled with the first `text` icon in the input-tab icon row; its tooltip changes between **Switch to plain text** and **Switch to normal view** depending on the active renderer.

 The **Embeddings** tab uses the selected global provider plus `Default embedding models`; its global `**kwargs` and `ENV` fields are optional overrides placed in **Advanced**, not required credentials/model configuration.